dcdpr/did-btc1/chapters/Terminology.md

 Authorized Beacon Signal

-: An Authorized Beacon Signal is a ::Beacon Signal:: from a ::BTC1 Beacon:: included in a ::Contemporary DID document:: from the perspective of a resolver executing a resolution request.
+: A ::Beacon Signal:: from a ::BTC1 Beacon:: included in a ::Contemporary DID document:: from the perspective of a resolver executing a resolution request.

 BTC1 Beacon Announcement